meetbshah/server-client/README.md

 ####Execute programme:

-You need to open two terminal and frist execute server then execute client.
+You need to open two terminal and first execute server then execute client.

 `./server`
 `./client`